-Under IRR99, it is for the employer to decide who undertakes the testing - this can be the employer's own staff or contractors.
-When QC is undertaken, it is important that all other relevant aspects of IRR99 are adhered to - this includes compliance with the Local Rules and arrangements for personal monitoring.
+Under IR(ME)R, it is for the employer to decide who undertakes the testing - this can be the employer's own staff or contractors.
+Anyone performing QC of radiological equipment is regarded as an IR(ME)R operator.
+When QC is undertaken, it is important that relevant aspects of the Ionising Radiations Regulations, 2017 (IRR, 2017)6 are adhered to - this includes compliance with the Local Rules and arrangements for personal monitoring.